qazer2525/LayoutLMV3/README.md

 2. Run main_menu.bat and enter: ```4.
 Training from base ```

-(take note of the generated label before training, try to save it to somewhere)

 3. The model will be saved at `src/models`

+4. The id2label is saved as `src/id2label.json`.
+Open up to see what label belongs to what id

 # Fine-tuning:

-1. edit the .env in `src/` to use the model (etc, ```./models/model-8asdj34```)
+1. edit the `DEST_REPO` .env in `src/` to use the model (etc, ```./models/model-8asdj34```)

 2. Run main_menu.bat and enter: ```5.
 Fine-tuning```

 # Microsoft Flow

-There should be 3 main flows to make it work in Microsoft flow
+There should be 3 main flows to make it work in Microsoft flow (change connection to onedrive/sharepoint/desktop flow if needed)

 1. Create JSON file for new files to save in onedrive location, saving in the Intranet also (Auto Creation Automation)